OnyeCode/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "4-empty" file is a bash script that creates an empty file called hello.
 "5-execute" file is a bash script that adds execute permission to the owner of the file hello.
 "6-multiple_permissions" file is a bash script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+"7-everybody" file is a bash script that adds execution permission to the owner, the group owner and the other users, to the file hello.